phyzical/WackAPotatoBot/Readme.md

 This is just a simple implementation of opencv to auto start the mini game and hit the green and yellow potatoes.

-The current code should perform a scan/sclick every ~0.15 seconds atm
+The current code should perform a scan/click every ~0.06 seconds atm to complete a loop match

 ### Installation
 Windows only